-- Only certified trained personnel should service the computer. - Before replacing any FRU, read the entire page on removing or replacing FRUs. - When you replace FRUs, it is recommended to use new nylon-coated screws. - Be extremely careful during such write operations as copying, saving, or formatting.
-Drives in the computer that you are servicing sequence might have been altered.
+- Only certified trained personnel should service the computer. - Before replacing any FRU, read the entire page on removing and replacing FRUs. - .
+When you replace FRUs, it is recommended to use new nylon-coated screws. - Be extremely careful during such write operations as copying, saving, or formatting.
+The sequence of the drives in the computer that you are servicing might have been altered.
 If you select an incorrect drive, data or programs might be overwritten. - Replace a FRU only with another FRU of the correct model.
-When you replace a FRU, ensure that the model of the machine and the FRU part number are correct.
-For the FRU part number, go to http://www.lenovo.com/serviceparts-lookup. - A FRU should not be replaced because of a single, unreproducible failure.
+When you replace a FRU, ensure that the model of the machine and the FRU part number are correct. - A FRU should not be replaced because of a single, unreproducible failure.
 Single failures can occur for a variety of reasons that have nothing to do with a hardware defect, such as cosmic radiation, electrostatic discharge, or software errors.
 Consider replacing a FRU only when a problem recurs.
 If you suspect that a FRU is defective, clear the error log and run the test again.
-If the error does not recur, do not replace the FRU. - Be careful not to replace a nondefective FRU.
+If the error does not recur, do not replace the FRU. - .
+Be careful not to replace a nondefective FRU.